zakifrhn/golang-basic/readme.md

 </p>

 ## About this project
-- build function for reach result this below
+- build function for reach result like below this

 <img width="200" height="200" alt="Screenshot 2023-08-29 200158" src="https://github.com/zakifrhn/golang-basic/assets/60335942/9c69be7d-f75c-4e4b-8967-a8257ada5a86">